subanzafar/rtd-tutorial/docs/source/createview.rst

    }

-So, these were the base classes we needed to display views of different lists of our models.\n Now we will create a Student entity model and other classes related:
+So, these were the base classes we needed to display views of different lists of our models.
+Now we will create a Student entity model and other classes related:

 Entity Model
 ------------